 During these last three days, I have learned a lot.
-I must admit that one thing I learned is I probably could have paid just a little more attention here.
+I must admit that one thing I learned is I probably could have paid just a little more attention in my materials science classes at Ohio State.
 Aside from that, I also learned how the work we do at EWI fits in with (and, in some cases, is integral to) this audience’s critical missions.
 When we’re stuck into the day-to-day work, it can be easy to lose perspective.
 I encourage you to take a few minutes right after you read this blog to do the following:

 - Put down whatever it is you’re working on (assuming you’re not a heart surgeon reading this blog on your iPad during a surgical procedure).